China records 300 million registered microblog users

 But authorities are facing challenges in creating a "civilized online environment," on social media platforms such as the country's most popular Twitter-like microblogging site Sina Corp's Weibo, the deputy head of the State Council Information Office, Qian Xiaoqian, said.

-Beijing has repeatedly criticized microblogs for irresponsibly spreading what it calls unfounded rumors.
+Beijing has repeatedly criticised microblogs for irresponsibly spreading what it calls unfounded rumours.

 Microblogs allow users to issue bursts of opinion -- a maximum of 140 Chinese characters -- that can course through chains of followers who instantly receive messages, challenging censors who have a hard time monitoring the tens of millions of messages sent every day.